nerves-project/nerves_system_br/README.md

     source ./nerves-env.sh

 This step has to be done each time you launch a shell.
-If you use the SDK regularly, it may be convenient to add this to your `.bashrc`.

-The key environment settings updated by the script are the `PATH` variable and a set of variables that direct `rebar` to invoke the cross-compiler.
+The key environment settings updated by the script are the `PATH` variable and a set of variables that direct `rebar` and other `Makefiles` to invoke the cross-compiler.

 ## Updating the SDK